johnnyreilly/azdo-npm-auth/README.md

 },
 ```

 Alas, it is not possible to get the `preinstall` script to ignore the project `.npmrc` file when it runs.
 As a consequence the `preinstall` script results in a `npm error code E401` and much sadness.
+Read more about E401s [here](#help-with-npm-error-code-e401).

 It is still possible to integrate `azdo-npm-auth` in a `preinstall` script in your `package.json`: